jackdewinter/pymarkdown/issues.md

 ### Like To Have - Issues

-- finish off inline elements for rule 027
-  - check for nested within bq and decide how rule should react?
 - md033 - <? and <! with alpha character after

 - better solution than `no-space-in-code` for scenario-cases.md